KendiLorna/Marketing-and-product-performance-analysis/README.md

 #### RECOMMENDATIONS
 Messaging: Utilize “Affordable” and “Innovative” in campaigns due to good conversion and ROI.

-Pricing: Refine discount strategy to balance ROI,Conversion & volume.
+Pricing: Refine discount strategy to balance ROI,Conversion & volume with optimal at 30-39%

-Customer Retention: Target longer-tenure users with loyalty offers.
+Customer Retention: Target longer-tenure users(> 1 year) with loyalty offers.

 Product Development: Analyze products often low-rated for product improvement.